andrewPoland/andrewPoland.github.io/_posts/2018-06-09-stop-doing-manual-shit.md

 ### How do I set it up?

-This is one of the rare azure tools you actually want to setup from the portal, so from the portal if you search for DevOps it should show up like below.
+This is one of the rare azure tools you actually want to setup from the portal, so from the portal if you search for DevOps, it should show up like below.

 ![Azure DevOps Project in wizard](/Assets/DevopsProject/Images/DevopsProjectInPortal.png)

-Once you've clicked through to creating a DevOps Project, it presents you with the following wizard.
+Once you've clicked through to creating a DevOps Project, it presents you with a wizard.
 There are multiple streams you can take here, the wizard supports creating new projects, where you choose the language and azure resources that you want to create.
 In my case I'm using the azure function code I wrote about earlier, so I went with the "Use existing option".
 I could then select GitHub as a source control location and direct it to use that when setting up my build and release templates.

 ![DevOps Project wizard source control step](/Assets/DevopsProject/Images/WizardOwnCodeStepOne.png)